michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/05_VSCode_Node_GIt_install.md

 1. We installed WSL and the Ubuntu app, and successfully set them up.
 1. We learned about the differences between the Ubuntu FS and the Windows FS, and how to work with them together.
-1. We updated our terminal's apperance, and we added an alias to help us navigate between our two file systems.
+1. We updated our terminal's appearance, and we added an alias to help us navigate between our two file systems.
 1. We installed VSCode, Node.js, and Git.

 At this point you are totally setup to start programming away!
 There are two final sections left to complete.
 They will cover: